Honors Capstone Project

 Building on literature reviews, observations of performances, and interviews with current performers, this project will demonstrate that, since the introduction of belly dance to the US, and by extension much of Western society, the dance has never been authentically Middle Eastern.
 It has always been subjected to American expectations, interpretations, and some gross inaccuracies, and has changed to such an extent that current performances are no longer Middle Eastern in origin as much as they are American.

 Johnson, Elisabeth, "Representation of Middle Eastern Culture through Belly Dance in the US" (2006).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 650.

 Creative Commons License